SMSpp-Project/smspp-project/Wiki.md

         - [CoinUtils] (required by Clp and Osi);
         - [Clp], [Osi] (optional for NDOSolver/FiOracle, needed by BundleSolver);
         - [CPLEX] and/or [GUROBI] (optional Osi backends, used by BundleSolver).
+    - [Torch] (the PyTorch C++ API) — optional, required by (and only by) BundleSolverML, which is built automatically when Torch is found.

 - [MCFBlock]
     - [MCFClass] — sub-project of MCFBlock, built with the umbrella by